fjp/fjp.github.io/_posts/projects/autonomous-rc-car/2018-04-25-arduino-mkr1000-virtualbox-mac-host.markdown

 System integration: combining the components.

-In this part I will explore the MKR1000 and its capabilities using the Serial connection and a library called [rosserial](http://wiki.ros.org/rosserial).
-This library provides a client library called rosserial_arduino.
-It allows users to get ros nodes up and running easily.
+In this part I will show how to install the Arduino IDE on ubuntu 16.04, install ROS Kinetic and a library called [rosserial](http://wiki.ros.org/rosserial).
+This library provides a client library called rosserial_arduino, which allows us to get ros nodes up and running easily.

 ## Prerequisites

 If you followed the previous tutorial to setup a ubuntu 16.04 guest virtual machine on virtualbox running on macOS, you are ready to follow this tutorial.
 However, it’s not required to have ubuntu running on a virtualbox.
 Feel free to install ubuntu 16.04 directly on your machine to get the best experience regarding performance.

-The reason we use ubuntu 16.04 is that it is an LTS version and recommended by the [ROS Kinetic](http://wiki.ros.org/ROS/Installation) distribution which is itself has LTS, supported until April, 2021.
+The reason we use ubuntu 16.04 is that it is an LTS version and recommended by the [ROS Kinetic](http://wiki.ros.org/ROS/Installation) distribution which itself has LTS, supported until April, 2021.

 ## Arduino IDE